9 Tips for First Time Lacrosse Goalies

 With your unique position on the field, you see things that other defenders as the goalie is the only player on the field constantly facing the ball.

-Most 1st time goalie are too quiet which is understandable since they are timid and don’t understand.
+Most 1st-time goalies are too quiet which is understandable since they are timid and don’t understand.

-But when in goal you should be communicating loudly to defensive teammates.
+But when in the goal you should be communicating loudly to defensive teammates.

 Here the lacrosse goalie terms you should use.